 From the resounding “boos” and disappointing reactions from the crowd, it’s understandable why everyone is upset.
 This is following the recent and well-documented controversy surrounding the strained relationship between Kojima-san and Konami, which saw the former tendering his resignation which becomes effective after work on The Phantom Pain has been completed… Which is the end of this year.
 Konami has been wrapped in a ton of controversy over the months, from its restructuring plans to focus more on mobile games and panchiko slots to how it treats its employees.
 The closure of Kojima Productions and the actual departure announcement of Kojima were telltale signs of things shifting to the worst… And now this is the ultimate disrespect anyone could do to a visionary who pretty much created a gold mine in a beloved action-adventure game franchise that is recognized around the world as “A Hideo Kojima Game”.

-UnGeek is the fastest-growing premier geek blog based in the Philippines.
-Born out of Unbox.ph (one of the country's top tech and gadget media outfits), UnGeek has been making waves in the local and international geek and gaming scene.
+UnGeek is the premier video games, tech, and anime online publications in the Philippines.
+Serving as the crossroads for anything and everything geek, UnGeek has been making waves in the local and international scene with the latest news, reviews, and features.